General der Nachrichtenaufklärung: German Army Cryptanalytic Effort 1939-1941

 The failure of the cryptanalysts of the Horchleitstelle to solve independently the French Army succeeding the F110 was another indication of their inadequacy.
 In early autumn 1939, the French replaced the peacetime ciphers, the F90 and F110 cipher with a new wartime cipher whose names was not known to TICOM sources.
 The French section was forced to call upon the services of the Cipher Department of the High Command of the Wehrmacht (OKW/Chi) to aid in the solution of French Army systems.
-Dr Erich Hüttenhain was sent to the Army Intercept Station in Frankfurt to aid in the solution.
+Erich Hüttenhain was sent to the Army Intercept Station in Frankfurt to aid in the solution.
 Among his papers were two memoranda, where Hüttenhain reported that the task was accomplished with his own colleagues at OKW/Chi by October 1939.
 Among those who worked with Hüttenhain, when on 2 September 1939, the old French Army F110 code was changed was Professor Ludwig Föppl of HLS with Trappe and Schmidt of OKW/Chi.
 There were not enough cryptanalysts on HLS to furnish the forward units with adequate staffs.
 The system worked so successfully that all the September material could be read retrospectively.
 The system continued to be worked on successfully through to November.
 Hüttenhain returned to his own agency with the system solved.
 It may be noted that the head of the Army station requested of Hüttenhain to convey the thanks of the army to OKW/Chi for the assistance given to HLS's section and remarked that in his opinion such a large cryptographic task could not be done by the Army Command either then or in the near future.

 The system was solved until the German offensive in the spring of 1940.
 At this time, the French began to use systems in forward echelons which Horchleitstelle was unable to solve.
 Mettig remarked that the Army cryptanalysts both of the forward units and the HLS finally concentrated on two machine systems, the C-36 cipher machine and the B-211.
 Neither was solved however, until after the Armistice of 22 June 1940 and a considerable quantity of captured documents.
 According to Mettig, the final solution of these two machines rated lower than that of the preceding system since it was not timely and was done only with the aid of captured material.